-This year’s theme is Education about Menstruation Changes Everything.
+This year’s theme is Empowering Women and Girls through Good Menstrual Hygiene, and the slogan is #nomorelimits.
 The silence and social stigma surrounding menstruation will only be broken when women and girls, along with their families, communities, and support systems are equipped and educated with factual information and encouraged to engage in healthy dialogue concerning MHM.

 Check out this blog: Menstrual Hygiene Rights are Human Rights.